medic/medic-docs/README.md

-# Kujua Docs
+# Medic Mobile Documentation

-This is a separate app from Kujua because of its size, since we don't need to increase the build and replication time of Kujua by weighing it down with media files.
+This is a separate app because of its size, since we don't need to increase the build and replication time of the main app by weighing it down with media files.

 This site was created using the [Garden Baseline